Memory Usage Backgrounder

 Font management: The way fonts are cached in memory is fairly sparse.

 Strings: Duplicate strings are bad.
-All strings in Webkit/Chromium are unicode strings, even if the string could be encoded with a single-byte encoding.
+All strings in Blink/Chromium are unicode strings, even if the string could be encoded with a single-byte encoding.
 This has been measured to add up to megabytes of extra space.

-History subsystem: The sqlite DB for history could be optimized.
+History subsystem: The SQLite DB for history could be optimized.
 This will particularly help keep Chromium lean with usage-over-time.